 Will I lose files if I uninstall OneDrive?

-No, you won’t lose files if you uninstall OneDrive since the files are stored on the cloud.
-When you reinstall OneDrive on your system and login with your Microsoft credentials, the data will be synced again.
+No, you won’t lose files if you uninstall OneDrive, because they are stored in the cloud.
+After reinstalling OneDrive and logging in with your Microsoft credentials, the data will sync again.
 The data will be restored, at least to show.
-Now, while the files will exist on cloud, they won’t be usable till downloaded.
+Now, while the files will exist on the cloud, they won’t be usable till downloaded.

-If you downloaded any files from the OneDrive cloud to the system, upon reinstalling, the files inside the OneDrive folder in the File Explorer would have to be downloaded again.
-However, if any file is pulled out of that folder, it would count as an offline file.
+If you downloaded any files from OneDrive to your system, after reinstalling, the files in the OneDrive folder in File Explorer will need to be downloaded again.
+However, if any file is removed from that folder, it will be treated as an offline file.

 Read: Recover missing OneDrive files from the folder